Upcoming SLT Productions

 Performances: 5 - 9 August 2025

 Our annual new writing vehicle comes racing into town once again, with the opportunity for anyone with an idea to put together a 10-minute play which can be easily staged, with no more than 5 actors.
+Our 10 short plays have been selected, cast and directed on this year's theme of "Scale"

 Cold Water